M109 howitzer: M109A7

 The Army is looking to increase the capabilities of the M109A7.
 By introducing the new XM1113 Rocket-Assisted Projectile (RAP), it can reach 40 km from the current 39-caliber barrel.
 An additional XM1113 improvement over the legacy RAP round is the replacement of the high explosive, TNT, with an insensitive munition that is less volatile and less prone to unplanned detonation.
-The Army is working on an autoloader to increase the sustained rate of fire to 6–10 rounds per minute.
+The Army is working on an autoloader called the Extended Range Cannon Artillery (ERCA) to increase the sustained rate of fire to 6–10 rounds per minute.

 Another part of the effort is the use of a new supercharged propellant to fire the shells, which required redesigning the howitzer to handle higher pressures.

+The Army canceled deployment of the ERCA program in March 2024, citing engineering challenges such as excessive barrel wear.

 Hypervelocity projectile (HVP)

 In January 2016, the U.S. Army test-fired hypervelocity projectiles originally designed for use by U.S. Navy electromagnetic railguns.
 They found that they significantly increased the gun's range.
 The Army is looking into using the M109 Paladin firing the HVP for ballistic missile defense, as traditional missile interceptors are expensive, and gun-based missile defense used for point defense would use artillery at a much lower cost per round.

 The HVP is capable of being fired out to 50 nmi from a conventional cannon.
 It weighs 68 lb with a 46 lb flight body containing its guidance and warhead—less powerful, but more agile to hit small, high-speed targets.
 Modifications will be needed for the Paladin to effectively shoot the HVP, possibly including different propellant to achieve higher velocities, automated reloading systems to fire quickly enough to defeat salvo launches, improved barrel life, and a new fire control and sensor system.
 During a test of the Air Force's Advanced Battle Management System (ABMS) in September 2020, an HVP fired from an Army Paladin howitzer successfully intercepted a BQM-167 target drone simulating a cruise missile.

 HVP was renamed to gun-launched guided projectile (GLGP), canceled in the 2022 budget, and tests continued in 2023.